futureofcoding/futureofcoding.org/contact.md

 The community was founded by Steve Krouse.
 He is no longer involved in the day-to-day happenings of the community, but if you are interested in the goings-on of his life, follow [@stevekrouse](https://twitter.com/stevekrouse) on Twitter.

 This website is [on Github](https://github.com/stevekrouse/futureofcoding.org) and welcomes contributions.
-If you'd like to add information, fix errors, or make improvements, please submit PRs.
+If you'd like to add information, fix errors, or make improvements, pull requests are welcome.